CecileHonnorat/jobListing-challenge/README.md

 - Responsive design
 - Fix some issues with the filtering

-# Frontend Mentor - E-commerce product page solution
+# Frontend Mentor - Job listings with filtering challenge

 This is a solution to the [Job listings with filtering challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/job-listings-with-filtering-ivstIPCt).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.